 The RAID controller module is supported only in a Dell-supported enclosure.
 Upon installation in the enclosure, the controller performs a set of validation checks.
-The enclosure status LED is lit with a steady blue color while the RAID controller module completes these initial tests and after the controller is found to be working properly.
+The enclosure status LED is lit with a steady amber color while the RAID controller module completes these initial tests and the controllers are booted successfully.
 If the RAID controller module detects a non-Dell supported enclosure, the controller aborts startup.
-The RAID controller module will not generate any events to alert you in the event of an invalid enclosure, but the enclosure status LED will blink amber to indicate a fault state.
+The RAID controller module will not generate any events to alert you in the event of an invalid enclosure, but the enclosure status LED is lit with a flashing amber color to indicate a fault state.

-For full details on the LEDs and their interpretation, see "Back-Panel Indicators and Features" on page 13.
+For full details on the LEDs and their interpretation, see "Back-Panel Indicators and Features" on page 18.